-- U.S. Military I.D.’s without a physical description are acceptable as of 1/1/2010
+- U.S. Military identification without a physical description are acceptable

-- U.S. government immigrant I.D. card
+- U.S. Government Immigrant identification card

 - Birth Certificate

-- School or work I.D. card
+- School or work identification card

-- ID issued by non-government agency
+- Identification issued by a non-government agency

-- Social security card
+- Social Security card

 - Interim or temporary driver license or receipt for license from DMV